folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

   ![](/images/rancher-scratch-env.png)

 * Choose what action you want to perform:
+  - Create: to create new environment in rancher
+  - Update: to update your environment
+  - Delete: **Be Careful!** This action will completely delete the environment from Rancher

 ![](/images/rancher-Action.png)

-     - Create : to create new environment in rancher -Update : to update your environment
-     -Delete: Be Careful!
-This action will completely delete the environment from Rancher

 ## Build backend module from branch
 You can build any backend module from specific branch .
 Use the following pipeline : https://jenkins-aws.indexdata.com/job/scratch_environment/job/BUILD-BACKEND